Solomon Northup: Marriage and family

 Northup returned to Sandy Hill on January 21, 1853, and reunited with his wife and children.
 By 1855, he was living with his daughter Margaret Stanton and her family in Queensbury, Warren County, New York.
 He purchased land in Glens Falls near his daughter.
 In his memoir, Northup described his love for his wife as "sincere and unabated" since the time of their marriage, and his children as "beloved".

-While Northup gave talks about his book around the country, Anne worked in Bolton Landing on Lake George at the hotel Mohican House.
+While Northup gave talks about his book around the country, Anne worked in Bolton Landing on Lake George at the Mohican House hotel.
 Author David Fiske states that Northup seems to have had a difficult time overcoming the years in which he was enslaved.
 He was said to have drunk a lot and did not seem to spend a lot of time with his wife.
 By the late 1850s, it was unknown what had become of Northup, and he was not listed with his family in the 1860 census.

 After selling their land in Glens Falls, Anne Northup moved to the household of her daughter and son-in-law, Margaret and Philip Stanton, in Moreau, Saratoga County, where she again was recorded as married.
 However, Solomon was not with the family.
 Anne did laundry, cooking and chores for a Moreau man.
 In 1870, she worked as a cook in the household of Burton C. Dennis, who kept the Middleworth House hotel in Sandy Hill.
 (Note: In 1870, Solomon Northup did not live 1) at the Middleworth House hotel in Sandy Hill, 2) with his daughter, Margaret Stanton, and his son-in-law in Moreau, New York, or 3) with his son, Alonzo in Fort Edward, New York.)
 Anne Northup lived in Kingsbury in Washington County, New York, in 1875.
 By that time, she was identified as a widow.
 She died in 1876 while performing her chores in Moreau.
 One obituary, while praising Anne, says of Solomon Northup that "after exhibiting himself through the country [he] became a worthless vagabond".